esawdust/eagledroppings/README.md

 face it, there are some gaping holes in its functionality.
 These utilities aim to fill those gaps until such a time as CadSoft does it better.

-Please see http://www.inhale3d.com for further information
+Please see http://www.inhale3d.com for further explanation and demonstration videos.

 eagleclone
 ----------